Pritu2022/BeatyProduct_page/README.md

 * User can filter page.
 * User can sort the product based on price.
 * user can add the product in favorites.
+* User can proceed the product to buy.